 Sometimes, landlords may fall foul of the law.
 For example, anyone who ‘without lawful authority’ uses, or threatens to use, violence to gain entry to occupied premises is committing an offence.

 Even if they haven’t done any of these things, it’s generally illegal to evict someone from their home without giving proper notice and obtaining a Court Order; subject to the type of tenancy you have.

 If you’re evicted without a court order, we can assist you with obtaining an injunction against your landlord to re-permit you access to the property.
 We can also assist with a claim.

 Landlords must allow their tenants ‘quiet enjoyment’ of their property, and permit utilities like gas and electricity to be supplied.
 They are not allowed to evict you before the end of your tenancy, enter the house without your permission or unlawfully damage your property.

 Our experienced housing lawyers can help protect you from unlawful eviction and, if your landlord has broken the law, we can assist you with a claim for compensation.

-Hodge Jones & Allen are recognised as one of the highest ranking law firms for social housing and tenant law in the UK.
-We are one of only four firms in the UK to be listed as a Tier 1 firm for this area of law in the Legal 500 guide.
-We are also recommended as a leading team in housing law by Chambers UK.
+We’re recognised as one of the highest ranking law firms for social housing and tenant law in the UK.
+In fact, we’re one of only four firms in the UK to be listed as a Tier 1 firm for this area of law in the Legal 500 guide.
+We’re also recommended as a leading team in housing law by Chambers UK.

-You will find our solicitors are passionately committed to defending the rights of those in need of housing.
-We will fight rigorously to get the best possible result we can achieve.
+Our expert solicitors are passionately committed to defending the rights of those in need of housing.
+We’ll fight rigorously to get the best possible result we can achieve.